The Vermont Statutes Online

 § 366.
 Special duty

-When it appears that the necessities of the military or public service so require, the commander in chief or designee may designate officers or enlisted personnel, or both, for the performance of special duty as the necessity of the case may demand.
+When necessary for the military or public service, the Governor or designee may designate officers or enlisted personnel, or both, for the performance of special duty as required under the circumstances.
 (Amended 1999, No. 138 (Adj.
-Sess.), § 5.)
+Sess.), § 5; 2021, No. 10, § 6.)

 § 367.
 Costs; fines and forfeiture

-Costs incurred in a proceeding to enforce a penalty imposed by part 2 of this title shall be paid by the state.
-Fines and forfeitures imposed by part 2 of this title shall be paid into the state treasury.
+Costs incurred in a proceeding to enforce a penalty imposed pursuant to this chapter or chapters 23 to 39 of this title shall be paid by the State.
+Fines and forfeitures imposed pursuant to this chapter or chapters 23 to 39 of this title shall be paid into the State Treasury.
+(Amended 2021, No. 10, § 7.)

-Notwithstanding any provision of law to the contrary, a member of the national guard, state guard, or reserve component, whose profession or occupation is regulated by an agency of the state and who holds a valid license, certification or registration to practice that profession or occupation at the time of activation or deployment shall be entitled to:
+Notwithstanding any provision of law to the contrary, a member of the National Guard, State Guard, or a reserve component of the U.S. Armed Forces, whose profession or occupation is regulated by an agency of the State and who holds a valid license, certification, or registration to practice that profession or occupation at the time of activation or deployment, shall be entitled to:

-(1) an extension of the period of active licensure or certification through the duration of and up to 60 days following the person's return from activation or deployment, provided that maintenance of active licensure or certification is required by the military during the time of such activation or deployment.
+(1) An extension of the period of active licensure or certification through the duration of and up to 60 days following the person's return from activation or deployment, provided that maintenance of active licensure or certification is required by the military during the time of the activation or deployment.
 In order to qualify for the extension, the person shall:

 (A) notify the agency of his or her activation or deployment at any time prior to the scheduled expiration of the current license or certification; and